Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Universal formula of the threshold field

 This is one of our main results in this study.
-Eq.~(\ref{eq:MBLZ}) gives a universal formula applicable to any one-dimensional strongly correlated insulators described by the sine-Gordon model.
-This formula also extends the field-theoretical description of the equilibrium universality class of one-dimensional insulators to the dielectric breakdown, which is a typical nonequilibrium phenomenon.
+Eq.~(\ref{eq:MBLZ}) gives a universal formula applicable to any 1D strongly correlated insulator described by the sine-Gordon model.
+This formula also extends the field-theoretical description of the equilibrium universality class of 1D insulators to the dielectric breakdown, which is a typical nonequilibrium phenomenon.

 Furthermore, this formula can be regarded as a many-body generalization of that for band insulators obtained by Zener~\cite{Zener1934}.
-Indeed, our formula has a similar form as the threshold field of Landau-Zener formula $F^{\mathrm{LZ}}_\mathrm{th}=(\Delta_\mathrm{LZ}/2)^2/v_0$ where a time-dependent two-level system $H(t)= $ and the non-adiabatic transition probability is given by $p= \exp ( - \pi F^{\mathrm{LZ}}_\mathrm{th} / F )$~\cite{Landau1932, Zener1932}.
-However, our formula contains remarkable features beyond Landau-Zener formula, reflecting many-body effects.
-One is that the quantities $\Delta_0$ and $v$, which are the many-body energy gap and the velocity of the collective excitations, fully include the many-body effect~\cite{FN9}.
+Indeed, our formula has a similar form to the threshold field of the Landau-Zener formula $F^{\mathrm{LZ}}_\mathrm{th}=(\Delta_\mathrm{LZ}/2)^2/v_0$ where the non-adiabatic transition probability is given by $p= \exp ( - \pi F^{\mathrm{LZ}}_\mathrm{th} / F )$ for a time-dependent two-level system $H(t)= $~\cite{Landau1932, Zener1932}.
+However, our formula contains remarkable features beyond the Landau-Zener formula, reflecting many-body effects.
+One is that the quantities $\Delta_0$ and $v$, which are the many-body energy gap and the velocity of the collective excitations, fully include the many-body effects~\cite{FN9}.
 The other is the factor $e/e^*$, which corresponds to the inverse of the physical charge of elementary excitations.
-This indicates that insulators hosting fractional excitations (i.e. $e^* < e$) have a larger threshold field.
-For example, this effect should appear in CDW insulators hosting domain-wall-type excitations with fractional charges~\cite{Su1979, Su1980, Rice1982}.
+This indicates that insulators hosting fractional excitations (i.e., $e^* < e$) have a larger threshold field.
+For example, this effect should appear in CDW insulators hosting domain-wall-type excitations with fractional charges as shown in Fig.~\ref{Fig:soliton}~\cite{Su1979, Su1980, Rice1982, FNC}.